Lindsay Windows Prices 2026

 I swear this is worse than buying a car.
 We've actually gotten a few quotes, including $13,900 from Home Depot for Simonton and $10,900 for Alside Sheffield.
 For Home Depot were were worried about the install, and we weren't thrilled with Alside although that contractor had a good reputation for installs.

-The Lindsay/Pella place seemed to be a combination of the two.
+The place that carries the Lindsay and Pella windows seemed to be a combination of the two.
 We liked the Lindsay windows (we are on a budget, as you can tell), and the contractor also has a good rep for service and is able to do interior framing for us (not included in the $13,400).
 We had an in-store quote of $10,300 from a Sunrise dealer for pocket installation, and their warranty for work is only two years.
 We have yet another contractor coming out Thursday.

 I am tired of this process, but I do appreciate your website.
 It has helped a lot!